Geni-96/Agent-playground/README.md

 ## 🎯 Overview

-The Stream-Aware Agent Playground is an AI Agent Simulator designed to test and demonstrate multi-agent interactions.
-Each agent has its own persona (system prompt), and agents can communicate through various channels.
-This project is built on Node.js with Express and uses Redis as a message bus for agent coordination.
+The Stream-Aware Agent Playground is an AI Agent Simulator designed to test and demonstrate multi-agent interactions with **full voice communication capabilities**.
+Each agent has its own persona (system prompt), and agents can communicate through voice in real-time using WebRTC, ASR (speech-to-text), LLM processing, and TTS (text-to-speech).
+This creates a complete voice conversation loop between AI agents and human participants.

-## ✨ Features (Phase 2 Complete)
+## ✨ Features (Phase 3 Complete - WebRTC Voice Integration)

 - ✅ **Multi-Agent System**: Create and manage multiple AI agents with unique personas
 - ✅ **Message Bus**: Redis-powered pub/sub system for agent communication
-- ✅ **REST API**: HTTP endpoints to interact with agents
+- ✅ **REST API**: HTTP endpoints to interact with agents and rooms
 - ✅ **Agent Orchestration**: Centralized agent management and coordination
 - ✅ **Real-time Communication**: Agents can send direct messages or broadcast to all
 - ✅ **LLM Integration**: Intelligent responses using OpenAI GPT or Anthropic Claude
 - ✅ **Text-to-Speech**: Voice synthesis using ElevenLabs, Azure TTS, or PlayHT
-- ✅ **Smart Agents**: Agents can think, respond intelligently, and speak their responses
+- ✅ **Speech Recognition**: Real-time ASR using OpenAI Whisper, Deepgram, or Azure Speech
+- ✅ **WebRTC Integration**: Agents join Mediasoup rooms as virtual participants
+- ✅ **Voice Pipeline**: Complete audio flow from speech input to agent voice response
+- ✅ **Turn-taking**: Intelligent conversation flow and speaking queue management
+- ✅ **Audio Processing**: Real-time format conversion and streaming optimization

 ## 🚀 Quick Start